sonalisaraswat/Text-To-String-using-Python-Image-Enhancement/README.md

 # Text-To-String-using-Python-Image-Enhancement
 Using Python's Pytesseract and Pillow Module to enhance an image and convert the text present in the image to string.

 Small code in the Main.py file.
+Changes are made and saved in the original image entered.
 The picture before enhancement:

 <img src= "https://github.com/sonalisaraswat/Text-To-String-using-Python-Image-Enhancement/blob/master/original.jpg" width="60%" heigth="200">